-- Projects must be located within California and/or the Tahoe region of Nevada. - Projects must be in the wildland urban interface (WUI) and protecting an officially designated Community-at-Risk (CAR). - Projects cannot be on Federal lands or lands leased/permitted by the federal government, apart from tribal lands. - Programs, projects, or activities must address areas identified and prioritized in a Community Wildfire Protection Plan (CWPP) or equivalent document. - Proposed projects should align with the applicable primary factors, guiding principles and core values identified in Phase I of the Cohesive Strategy. - Projects should be used to implement actions in accordance with Chapter 11 "Reducing Community Wildfire Risk of "California's Forests and Rangelands: 2017 Assessment".
+- Projects must be located within California and/or the Tahoe region of Nevada. - Projects must be in the wildland urban interface (WUI) and protecting an officially designated.
+A map of designated Communities at Risk can be found in CFSC's 22 SFA Support Site. - Projects cannot be on Federal lands or lands leased/permitted by the federal government, apart from tribal lands. - Programs, projects, or activities must address areas identified and prioritized in a Community Wildfire Protection Plan (CWPP) or equivalent document. - Proposed projects should align with the applicable primary factors, guiding principles and core values identified in Phase I of the Cohesive Strategy. - Projects should be used to implement actions in accordance with Chapter 11 "Reducing Community Wildfire Risk of "California's Forests and Rangelands: 2017 Assessment".